ecshreve/sitedev/_posts/2023-11-01-coder-overview.md

 tags: coder devops lab
 ---

-I use [Coder](https://coder.com) to provide a web-based IDE for my development work.
+I use [Coder](https://coder.com) to have a web-based IDE for my development work.

 Base images maintained in public docker repo, based on Dockerfiles found throughout the Coder documentation and related projects.